Morris Ginsberg: Biography

 At the London School of Economics his work was largely on sociology and political science.
 At the same time he continued his work in philosophy.
 He won the John Stuart Mill studentship three times in succession.
 Ginsberg incidentally acquired a good working knowledge of French and German, and outside his main sphere of studies, he took courses in biology, chemistry and physics.
 In 1914 he passed the MA examination with special distinction.
 His thesis consisted of a dissertation on the philosophy of Malebranche and was accompanied by a translation of his Discourses on Metaphysics (1923).

 In the meantime he had been appointed Lecturer in Philosophy at University College London, where he gave courses on the history of modern philosophy, logic, and social philosophy.
 At the London School of Economics he lectured on sociology, ethics and the history of political ideas.
 During World War I the London School of Economics requested that his military service be postponed as he was standing in to give the courses which had previously been given by R.H.
 Tawney, Clement Attlee and Charles Mostyn Lloyd.

 In 1921 he was reappointed Assistant at the London School of Economics, and full Lecturer in 1923.
 A year later he was appointed to the Readership in Sociology, being supported by recommendations from Bronisław Malinowski and C.G.
 Seligman as well as Dawes Hicks from University College London.
 He published The Psychology of Society in 1921 and by 1964 it had reached its ninth edition and had been translated into many languages ranging from Spanish to Japanese.
 In 1930 he succeeded Hobhouse to the Martin White Professorship of Sociology at the London School of Economics.

 His Sociology, written in 1934, was described by The Guardian in their obituary as "probably the best introduction to the subject ever written".
 (Guardian, 1 September 1970).

+In 1931, Ginsberg married Ethel Street (died 1962); the couple had no children.

+He was president of the Ethical Union (now Humanists UK) from 1954 to 1957.